staillansag/qdtDevelopment/README.md

 You should then be able to connect to the containerized MSR and see its packages.

-7. Finish the CloudStreams Salesforce config

-TODO

-8. Create the Postgres tables
+7. Create and initialize the Postgres tables

 There are DDL files in the following locations:
 -   ./packages/qdtContactManagement/resources/database/contacts.ddl.sql